mkszepp/ember-fontawesome/README.md

 // Disable auto CSS import into head.
 It solved the side effect for jumping icon size.
 // This is required to for Fastboot apps, otherwise build failes
-// The recommended way for setup Font Awesome in your app faConfig.autoAddCss = false;
+// It's the recommended way for setup Font Awesome in your app faConfig.autoAddCss = false;

-library.add(freeSolidIcons['fas']); // option to import all icons from solid pack.
-If you want to import only a subset of icons from pack, see section "Subsetting icons"
+// option to import all icons from solid pack.
+// If you want to import only a subset of icons from pack, see section "Subsetting icons" library.add(freeSolidIcons['fas']);
 // End - Font Awesome setup

 export default class App extends Application {